x3rus/glpi-nwipe/README.md

 French version available here : README-FR.md

-This script was originaly created when we had to wipe hundred computers and update the inventory system (GLPI -> URL-project) with the new status.
+This script was originally created when we had to wipe hundred computers and update the inventory system (GLPI : http://www.glpi-project.org) with the new status.

-We used the  dban cd (URL-project) for one or two computer it's ok , and manually updated the GLPI web site.
+Boot with the  dban cd (http://www.dban.org) and manually updated GLPI, it's ok for one or two computer but after ...

 This script should be use with a PXE server, you boot the computer on the network and
 this scripts will :
-	- Retrieve the serial with OCS inventory agent
+	- Retrieve the serial with OCS inventory agent (available from the PXE boot)
-	- Search for the computer in your GLPI installation with webservices plugins
+	- Search for the computer in your GLPI with webservices plugins
 	- Ask you to selected the computer (sometime serial number are associate to more than one computer)
 	- Update the status of the computer
 	- And wipe the Hard drive

-What you need to run use this script :
+What you need to run this script :
-- a DHCP
+- a DHCP server
 - a PXE server  ( it must be a Linux system)
+- an NFS server (to provide an OS with the script)
 - a GLPI server with webservices-plugins installed.

-Big Thanks to ... for the classe glpi_client !
+Big Thanks to ... for the class glpi_client !

 == Installation ==